wanderllama/Docuport-Cucumber-Framework/README.md

   * will show you flag options and arguments to trigger a maven execution
   * ex:  bash -c "source mvnFlags.sh; start -jw.demo.MyApplication.t 2 -r 1 -env dev -m test -tag @jw"
     * will trigger parrallel execution with 2 threads, will retry failed test once, testing will occur in dev env, the scenarios with @jw tag will run using mvn test

+Template branch is a stripped down version without steps/pages/features there are redundent implimentations such as glabalJsonObject for scenario data and CucumberContextConfiguration for passing data directly from scenario to steps.

+###There are a couple bash scripts###
+####downloadWebDriver.sh####
+will download the latest LTS WebDriver for chrome, edge, and firefox.
+It will use the OS of the system that runs the script to determine correct WebDriver.

+####mvnFlags.sh####
+is a script to help with running mvn project from CLI and allows you pass custom flags and arguments.
+Can define multiple environments if you need to run the test cases agains different URLs. is